 Ever open your Bible, because you know you should read it… but have no idea what you should read today?

-- Choose a book of the Bible.
-As you read your daily chapter (or an even shorter passage with this more in-depth method), write down answers to these questions, as they apply:
+- As you read your daily chapter or passage, write down answers to these questions, as they apply:

 - What is the author trying to communicate?